Lance Sieveking

-Lancelot De Giberne Sieveking DFC (19 March 1896 – 6 January 1972) was an English writer and pioneer BBC radio and television producer.
+Lancelot De Giberne Sieveking (19 March 1896 – 6 January 1972) was an English writer and pioneer BBC radio and television producer.
 He was married three times, and was father to archaeologist Gale Sieveking (1925–2007) and Fortean-writer Paul Sieveking (1949–).

 Biography

 Sieveking was born on 19 March 1896 in Harrow, Middlesex.
 His parents were Edward Gustavus Sieveking, a timber-merchant, and Isabel Giberne Sieveking, an author and suffragette whose aunts included the Roman Catholic nun Maria Rosina Giberne and Catherine Hopkins, mother of Gerard Manley Hopkins.
 He was a very creative child, writing from the age of six, and starting a novel aged 13 which would ultimately see print when he was 26.
 In-between, he "actively support[ed] the Women's Suffrage movement" before war broke out.

 World War I

 Sieveking (as well as his brother, Valentine Edgar Sieveking) served during World War I. Lance signed up with the Artists Rifles before "join[ing] the Royal Navy Air Service, [and winning] the DFC" before being "shot down over the Rhine" in 1917 and held as a German prisoner-of-war.

 Upon his return to England, he attended St Catharine's College, Cambridge, and was close friends with fellow-Cambridge student Eric Maschwitz.
-The two were (with others) both editors on The new Cambridge chap book between 1920 and 1921.
+The two were (with others) both editors on The New Cambridge chap book between 1920 and 1921.